 - The Shuriken Shuffle: Hold both hands in front of you, palms down, with your arms bent so they touch your chest.
 Chop outwards repeatedly.

-Here’s some tips to make the most of your Ninjago the Ride experience:
+Here are some tips to make the most of your Ninjago the Ride experience:

 - No minimum height requirement.
 My little 4-year old was able to ride this one with no problems.